← All Posts

 Instock percentage is the metric Walmart buyers watch more closely than almost anything else.
 It answers a simple question: when a customer walks into a store (or goes to walmart.com) to buy your product, is it actually on the shelf?

-A high instock percentage means you're capturing demand.
-A low one means you're leaving money on the table — and your buyer knows it.
+High instock means you're capturing demand.
+Low instock means you're leaving money on the table -- and your buyer knows it.

-The good news is that instock is largely within your control.
+The good news?
+Instock is largely within your control.
 Not entirely, but more than most suppliers realize.
-The key is diagnosing where and why instock is falling, then addressing the specific root cause rather than applying generic fixes.
+The key is diagnosing where and why it's falling, then fixing the specific root cause instead of throwing more product at the problem.

 What Instock Percentage Actually Measures